Sheue-yann Cheng

 Sheue-yann Cheng is a Taiwanese-American molecular geneticist who pioneered the development of mouse models to understand the molecular basis of diseases due to mutations of thyroid hormone receptors.
 Cheng is a senior investigator at the National Cancer Institute and chief of the gene regulation section.

 Education

-Sheue-yann Cheng completed a B.S. from the National Taiwan University in 1961.
-She earned a Ph.D. in pharmaceutical chemistry at the UCSF Medical Center.
-Her dissertation in 1966 was titled, Nonclassical steroid analogues.
+Cheng graduated from National Taiwan University with a Bachelor of Science in 1961.
+She then earned her Ph.D. in pharmaceutical chemistry from the University of California, San Francisco, at the UCSF Medical Center in 1966.
+Her doctoral dissertation was titled, "Nonclassical steroid analogues."
 Cheng's dissertation committee included Manfred E. Wolff, Henry Rapoport, and Berton E. Ballard.
 She was a postdoctoral researcher at the University of Chicago and the National Institute of Diabetes and Digestive and Kidney Diseases.